 - Mix together sauce ingredients then set aside.

-- In a wok add oil then stir fry chicken in high heat until half cooked, remove from wok then set aside.
+- In a wok add oil then stir fry chicken in high heat until cooked, remove from wok then set aside.

 - In the same wok add oil then sauté ginger and onions for 1 minute.

 - Add capsicum and stir fry for another minute.